U.S. leaves tariffs on Airbus aircraft unchanged at 15%

 Lighthizer's office said it would modify its list of $7.5 billion of affected European products to remove certain goods from Greece and Britain, adding an equivalent amount of goods from Germany and France.

-(Reporting by Andrea Shalal, David Lawder and David Shepardson Editing by Chris Reese)
+(Reporting by Andrea Shalal, David Lawder, David Shepardson and Eric M. Johnson Editing by Chris Reese and Richard Pullin)

 ((andrea.shalal@tr.com; +1 202-815-7432;))